-Peru and ten other countries have agreed on the text of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (the "CPTPP"), which is intended to allow for preferential market access among the countries that are parties to the CPTPP.
-The CPTPP is in force among Canada, Australia, Japan, Malaysia, Mexico, New Zealand, Vietnam, Singapore, Brunei, Chile and Peru.
+Peru and ten other countries signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (the "CPTPP") on March 8, 2018, which is intended to allow for preferential market access among the countries that are parties to the CPTPP.
+The United Kingdom signed its accession protocol to join CPTPP in July 2023.
+The CPTPP is in force among Canada, Australia, the United Kingdom, Japan, Malaysia, Mexico, New Zealand, Vietnam, Singapore, Brunei, Chile and Peru.